InVivoMAb anti-human PD-L1 (B7-H1)

 The novel reversible LSD1 inhibitor SP-2577 promotes anti-tumor immunity in SWItch/Sucrose-NonFermentable (SWI/SNF) complex mutated ovarian cancer.

-In PLoS ONE on 11 July 2020 by Soldi, R., Ghosh Halder, T., et al.
+In PLoS One on 11 July 2020 by Soldi, R., Ghosh Halder, T., et al.

 PubMed